chris-casper/chris-casper.github.io/_posts/2025-11-30-Luckfox-Lyra-Ultra.md

 Hold down the boot button while plugging in the USB.
 If you see LOADER, proceed here.
 If it says NETMASK, skip to resetting the Lyra.

-You can use the [Armbian build](https://github.com/armbian/community/releases/download/26.2.0-trunk.7/Armbian_community_26.2.0-trunk.7_Luckfox-lyra-ultra-w_trixie_vendor_6.1.115_minimal.img.xz).
+You can use the [Armbian build](https://github.com/armbian/community/releases/download/26.2.0-trunk.7/Armbian_community_26.2.0-trunk.7_Luckfox-lyra-ultra-w_trixie_vendor_6.1.115_minimal.img.xz). but I've had issues.
+I use the luckfox Ubuntu image.
+They can be found [here](https://forums.luckfox.com/viewtopic.php?t=1760).
+It doesn't have TUN support.
+There's some aftermarket images, mark bliss being one that is functional.

 ![Flashing the Lyra](/images/posts/lyra/Flashing.png)